Foam Rollers: What Runners Should Be Aware Of with a Massage Roller

 Please make sure the foam roller is only on one side.
 Cross the foot on the side you are foam rolling over the opposite knee.
 Roll from the lower back, all the way over the glute until it meets the hamstring.
 You will most likely find the piriformis, the middle of the gluteal muscle, the most tender area.

-You’ve loosened up your tight muscles and are ready for the next challenge?
-Join Run Wild in the adidas Running app and keep up with Uuliin the snow leopard!
+You’ve loosened up your tight muscles and are ready for your next run?
+Don’t forget to track it with the adidas Running app!